List of stadiums in Ireland by capacity

 The following is a list of sports stadiums on Ireland.
 This includes stadiums in both Northern Ireland and the Republic of Ireland.
 They are ordered by their capacity.
 The capacity figures are permanent total capacity as authorised by the controlling body, including seating and any standing areas, and excluding any temporary seating.
 The minimum required capacity is 1,000.

 Most stadiums are used for Gaelic games, association football, or rugby union.

-Top 10 stadiums by capacity

-The maps pictured below, exclude stadiums currently under construction or awaiting redevelopment.

 Stadiums

 In italics are those currently under redevelopment/construction/planning.
 This list is not complete.
-Up to date as of 1 August 2025.
+Up to date as of 3 February 2026.